Graffioh/graffioh/mds/dump/theory.md

 - The frequency varies based on the token's pair positions: taken $t_m$ and $t_n$ with positions $m,n$, then each $q/k$ pair shift $\Delta \cdot \theta_i$, where $\Delta$ is the deciding factor for the phase (how much each pair has rotated): <- *need to revise/explore this a bit more, but for now g2g*
     - $\Delta$ high (far-apart tokens): the fast pairs have wrapped, so the slow pairs carry the clean positional signal.
     - $\Delta$ low (nearby tokens): the fast pairs give a large, sharp phase difference, cleanly differentiating neighbors (slow pairs barely move).

+## Continual learning and In-context learning

+### Continual learning

+improve the model, after training and deployment, based on real requests feedback and knowledge, by updating the weights (without the need of pretraining a base model from scratch)

+e.g.
+- Cursor with Tab model, gets around 400k+ user samples a day, so it's really easy to improve the model with *meaningful* data
+- the various Sonnet models

+### In-context learning

+it's more *adapting* than learning, since it will gain knowledge by informations present in its context, without updating weights

+so **if** we end up getting an infinite context window, this will work pretty well :')

+> [!note]
+> this will not improve model reasoning ability...it will just give access to more informations

+## Sparsity

+so this is basically a way to save up resources without sacrifying quality (or even improving it!)

+### MoE (Mixture of Experts)

+this allow to have a bigger model (more parameters) but without overhead cost (we use only a subset of those)

+> router -> multiple FFNs -> ffn $\in$ FFNs activated every forward/backward pass

+increasing model size is shown to improve performance

+### DSA (Deepseek Sparse Attention)

+this is an architectural change for attention, where we try to introduce sparsity to save resources

+adding sparsity here is not easy like in MoE.
+In MoE we are fine with *trial-and-error*, we are just *classifying* a FFN for a specific token and also with load balancing strategies this is a lot less of an issue

+but in attention, we are talking about information and we can't do trial and error on this, since it can end up losing that information forever

+> indexer -> QK^T -> k $\in$ QK chosen -> more efficient QK calculation

+the indexer will only retrieve some candidates keys that then will be used to compute $QK^T$

+the retrieved keys get an "approximated" relevance, because to get the real relevance for that query, we should compute the full attention x)

+## Distillation

+...

+### OPSD (On Policy Self Distillation)

+<small>Reference: <a href="https://www.youtube.com/watch?v=wxOZWD6wYVY">Sasha Rush Dwarkesh OPSD explanation</a></small>